-Special thanks also go to the previous sponsoring universities, the Society of Friends and Supporters of the Otto-von-Guericke University Magdeburg (Germany), the National Chengchi University (Taiwan) and its College of Education (in cooperation with the Institute of Guanxiology), the Seattle Pacific University (USA) as well as private supporters from Germany, the educationalists Hein Retter, Olga Graumann, Dietmar Waterkamp and others.
+Special thanks also go to the previous sponsoring universities, the Society of Friends and Supporters of the Otto-von-Guericke University Magdeburg (Germany), the National Chengchi University (Taiwan) and its College of Education (in cooperation with the Institute of Guanxiology), the Seattle Pacific University (USA) as well as private supporters from Germany, e.g. the educationalists Hein Retter, Olga Graumann, Dietmar Waterkamp and others.

 With all this support we were able to keep the contributions for IDE free of charge for the authors.

-Of course, my work for the IDE-Journal has also confirmed the universal truth that nothing is so good that it cannot be improved.
+My work for the IDE-Journal has also confirmed the universal truth that nothing is so good that it cannot be improved.
 A certain tension between what is worth continuing or improving will remain part of our work.
 My successors will accomplish this task in their own way, maintaining what is tried and tested and combining it with useful and interesting innovations.

-As always the members of the Editorial Board look forward to further high-quality contributions: articles, essays, book reviews, conference reports and information on research and teaching projects.
+As always the members of the Editorial Board look forward to further high-quality articles, essays, book reviews, conference reports and information on research and teaching projects.

-Editor-in-Chief (from 2014 to December 2020)
+(IDE Editor-in-Chief from 2014 to December 2020)